kymikim0401/YOLOV3/README.md

 # YOLOv3
 ## Implement real-time object detection with YOLOv3 using OpenCV

-Tried simulating real-time object detection with YOLOv3 architecture followed by OpenCV tutorials
+Tried simulating real-time object detection with YOLOv3 architecture with the help from OpenCV tutorials

 YOLOv3 object detector was pretrained with coco dataset, and you can download these files in the following link: https://pjreddie.com/darknet/yolo/